hynek/svcs/docs/glossary.md

     def view(request):
         if request.form.valid():
             # Form is valid; only NOW get a DB connection
-            # and pass it into your business logic.
+            # and pass it into your service layer.
             return handle_form_data(
                 request.services.get(Database),
                 form.data,